Cyclone Ann: Meteorological history

 An eastwards-propagating trough in the upper troposphere began to erode the ridge which had been steering the strengthening system southwards.
 A new mid-level ridge to the south began to develop, causing Ann to accelerate west-northwestwards across the Coral Sea towards Queensland.
 Environmental conditions remained favourable for development, and the system quickly reached high-end Category 1 intensity at 00:00 UTC on 12 May.
 Soon afterwards, however, competing environmental influences began to arrest the intensification trend.
 The cyclone was maintained at Category 1, although the BOM noted that this assessment may have been conservative, with the possibility that the system may have already reached marginal Category 2 intensity.
 Analysis of satellite imagery indicated that easterly vertical wind shear had begun to increase near the system, and that drier air had started to become entrained into the circulation from the southwest.
-Ann reached peak intensity at 18:00 UTC on 12 May as a low-end Category 2 tropical cyclone on the Australian scale, generating ten-minute sustained winds of 55 kn and gusts to 75 kn, with a central barometric pressure of 990 hPa.
+Ann reached peak intensity at 18:00 UTC on 12 May as a Category 2 tropical cyclone on the Australian scale, generating ten-minute sustained winds of 55 kn and gusts to 75 kn, with a central barometric pressure of 990 hPa.
 The JTWC reported that one-minute sustained winds reached an estimated 60 kn at this time, equivalent to a strong tropical storm on the Saffir-Simpson hurricane wind scale.